The Risks of AI-Generated Content and How To Address Them

 Lack of transparency

-Using AI systems without transparency can lead to loss of customer trust, especially when it comes to data privacy and the use of AI in health care, a field with sensitive regulatory requirements such as HIPAA.
+Using AI systems without transparency can lead to a loss of customer trust.
+This is especially true when it comes to data privacy and the use of AI in health care, a field with sensitive regulatory requirements such as HIPAA.

 Copyright infringement